 My foyer closet was that little monster that you don't want to see every day, but it happens to be right there where you have to constantly go through, you just can't ignore it!
-It had nothing special, just a boring little closet that needed a good coat of paint and a tiny doses of organization!
+It had nothing special, just a boring little closet that needed a good coat of paint and a tiny dose of organization.

 This is just the way it stayed for more than 10 years.
-Of course after all that time, it deserves some attention.
-Besides, if the door happened to be open when visitors come to my house, that's the first thing they get to see.
+Of course, after all that time it deserves some attention.
+Besides, if the door happens to be open when visitors come to my house, that's the first thing they get to see.

 Only one coat of white paint made it look good already.